 Selecting the specific settings for the +1 and -1 levels of each factor is a key step that relies on domain expertise of an experimenter.
 Little general guidance exists because specific domains of investigation vary widely.
 In general, settings should be selected so as to be both realistic in the domain and also to stimulate the system sufficiently to reveal differences in response.
 When experiments are done using computers, preliminary simulations can be used to probe for the effects of varying specific parameters.
-No matter what settings are chosen, the analysis method relies upon an assumption that responses vary linearly over the range of settings investigated.
-In cases where behaviors are nonlinear, analysis of experiment data could completely miss significant and important behaviors.
-Further, the conclusions from data analysis are limited to the range of settings investigated.
-For this reason, it is often prudent to run a second sensitivity analysis using different ranges of settings to confirm conclusions from an initial sensitivity analysis.
+No matter what settings are chosen, the analysis method relies upon an assumption that responses vary monotonically over the range of settings investigated.
+In cases where behaviors are non-monotonic, analysis of experiment data could completely miss significant and important behaviors.
+Further, the conclusions from data analysis are limited to (i.e., robust over) the range of settings investigated.
+For this reason, it is often prudent to run a second sensitivity analysis.
 As discussed in Appendix C, we adopt this measure of prudence in our sensitivity analysis.
-Later, we plan to conduct a more complete sensitivity analysis with N = 20; thus, covering the entire MesoNetHS parameter space.
+Later, we plan to conduct a more complete sensitivity analysis with N = 20, covering the entire MesoNet parameter space.

 4.1.1.3 Select Specific Combinations to Simulate.
 Ideally, one would run a full factorial experiment that simulates all $2^N$ possible combinations of level settings and factors.
 Often, though, executing $2^N$ runs would be unaffordable.
 For example, we selected (N =) 11 factors for our sensitivity analysis.
 A full factorial experiment would require $2^{11}$ (2048) runs.
 We could spread those runs over 16 processors, but each run requires between four and 10 hours of processing.
 We estimated that running a full-factorial experiment would require about 32 days of computing time plus overhead associated with managing the process.
-Such overhead includes configuring and monitoring simulations, collecting and summarizing data and recovering from various hardware and software failures that might arise.
-This illustrates that there may be other justified reasons for reducing the number of experiment runs even when one can afford the processing cost.
+Such overhead includes configuring and monitoring simulations, collecting and summarizing data and recovering from various hardware and software